tunedin-ctrl/overthewire-wargames/natas/natas9.md

 <img title="inspect html" alt="Alt text" src="image_resources/natas9_code.png">

-So,  we can instead try to inject shell commands into the form.
+So, we can instead try and inject shell commands into the form.
 To do this, we can first use: `test; find / -name *natas*;` to find where the password is located.

 <img title="inspect html" alt="Alt text" src="image_resources/natas9_form1.png">

-After this we can use `; ls ../../../../etc/natas_webpass` to confirm the route and cat to get the password.
+After this, we can use `; ls ../../../../etc/natas_webpass` to confirm the route and cat to get the password.

 <img title="inspect html" alt="Alt text" src="image_resources/natas9_form2.png">